 Use these guidelines to make adjustments to federal adjusted gross income that are necessary because of current year or prior year differences between California and federal law.
-Generally, you report these adjustments directly on Schedule CA (540), California Adjustments - Residents, or Schedule CA (540NR), California Adjustments - Nonresidents or Part-Year Residents.
+Generally, you report these adjustments directly on Schedule CA (540 or 540NR).
 If required to make multiple adjustments for any one line on Schedule CA (540 or 540NR), attach a statement to your return summarizing these adjustments.

 In some cases you need to complete other forms or schedules to figure the adjustment to carry to Schedule CA (540 or 540NR).
-See "Order Forms and Publications" in your tax booklet for information about ordering forms or go to ftb.ca.gov.
+See "Order Forms and Publications" in your tax booklet for information about ordering forms or go to ftb.ca.gov/forms.